-ART 1110 Credits Art Appreciation
+ART 1110 3 Art Appreciation

 This course is an introductory exposure to art and to ideas about art and its creation.
-We will discuss the nature and uses of art, explore the visual elements and principles of design, study a variety of media and techniques, and examine major monuments and works of art from prehistoric through contemporary times.
-Near the end of the semester we will visit both the Walker Art Center and the Minneapolis Institute of the Arts.
+We will discuss the nature and uses of art, explore the visual elements and principles of design, study a variety of art media and techniques, and examine major monuments and works of art from prehistoric through contemporary times.
+There will be a required museum activity as part of this course.
 (Prerequisites: None).
 (3 C/3 lect, 0 lab).
-MNTC: Goal 2/Critical Thinking, Goal 6/Humanities - the Arts, Literature and Philosophy, Goal 8/Global Perspectives.
+MnTC: Goal 2/Critical Thinking, Goal 6/The Humanities-the Arts, Literature, and Philosophy, Goal 8/Global Perspectives.

-ART 1111 Credits Art History Survey I
+ART 1111 3 Art History Survey I